zsofiasomlai/pbx-group-security/content/blog/dinis/why-challenges.md

 Our challenges will highlight the opportunities and advantages of working with Photobox Security Group.
 They should represent what we do on a daily basis, and give you a feel for the job you will do.
 We want to avoid the horror stories from other corporations, who use irrelevant challenges that focus on knotty intellectual, problem-solving capabilities that are worlds away from the realities of the job being advertised.

 CVs aren't always a good reflection of a person's capabilities.
-CVs can be exaggerated and they don't always show a person's true potential.
-CVs can make it hard for recruiters to make a fair assessment.
+They can be exaggerated, they don't always show a person's true potential and can make it hard for recruiters to make a fair assessment.
 We view these challenges as a fair way for you to demonstrate your skills and experience.

 Interviews should give the opportunity to discuss a project of which everyone has some experience.
 This is where the challenges come in: when candidates excel at particular challenges, at interview stage we then have something tangible to discuss; your thoughts and reactions to the challenges.